 NUS School of Computing

-Jungpil Hahn is an Associate Professor in the Department of Information Systems and Analytics at the School of Computing at the National University of Singapore (NUS).
+Jungpil Hahn is a Professor in the Department of Information Systems and Analytics at the School of Computing at the National University of Singapore (NUS).
 Prior to joining NUS, he was an Assistant Professor of Management at the Krannert School of Management at Purdue University in West Lafayette (IN) and a Visiting Assistant Professor of Information Systems at the Tepper School of Business at Carnegie Mellon University in Pittsburgh (PA).
 He has a Bachelor's and Master's degree in Business Administration from Yonsei University in Seoul Korea and he earned his Ph.D. in Information and Decision Sciences from the Carlson School of Management at The University of Minnesota.

 Professor Hahn's research focuses on open innovation, organizational learning and knowledge management, software development processes, software project management and human-computer interaction.
 His research has been published in Management Science, Information Systems Research, Organization Science, Journal of Management Information Systems, ACM Transactions on Human-Computer Interaction, among others, and presented at major conferences such as the International Conference on Information Systems, INFORMS Annual Meeting, INFORMS Conference on Information Systems and Technology, the Annual Meeting of the Academy of Management, the Workshop on Information Systems and Economics, the Workshop on Information Technology and Systems and the ACM Conference on Human Factors in Computing Systems.